Brit Manuela Rocks Nude Biker Shorts While Going Braless Under White Tank Top In Scorching New Photos

 She pulled her long, dark locks back in a high bun and secured it with a pink scrunchie.
 A dainty gold necklace on her collar was added to complete the sizzling ensemble.

 In the second photo in the series, Brit tilted her head back and wore a smile on her face.
 The model placed both hands behind her head and showed off her fit abs.
-The remaining two photos in the set showed the social media star in the same, skimpy attire but her poses were slightly altered.
+The remaining two photos in the set showed the social media star in the same, skimpy attire, but her poses were slightly altered.

 Fans have not been shy about showering the update with the praise that it deserves.
 More than 23,000 fans have double-tapped the update and 500-plus left comments.

-“This outfit is the cutest brit,” one follower raved with the addition of a few heart-eye emoji.
+“This outfit is the cutest brit,” one follower raved with the addition of a few heart-eyed emoji.

-“Looking great goddess @britmanuela,hope you’ve a fascinating wednesday and STAY SAFE & HEALTHY,” another Instagrammer chimed in.
+“Looking great goddess @britmanuela, hope you’ve a fascinating wednesday and STAY SAFE & HEALTHY,” another Instagrammer chimed in.

 “Best way to start a day by looking at you,” a third social media user wrote.